Reynch/dsc-phase-2-project-v3/README.md

 ### Next Steps

 **After this analysis, we are left with some questions**

-The biggest question is what effect crew has on a Documentary.
+***The biggest question is what effect crew has on a Documentary.***

--**Is there a documentary director or narrator who tends to make more money on average than others?**
+-Is there a documentary director or narrator who tends to make more money on average than others?

 -We began looking into what subgenres have the highest gross revenue, as well as which were the most successful overall, but is there a possible correlation with the cast as well?